llm-pt-ibm/llm-pt-ibm.github.io/content/en/posts/post_humanevalx.md

 The results show that as we move through the different sizes of the Granite line, there is a coherent evolution in performance.
 Smaller models deliver stable results within their category, while larger ones gradually expand the ability to solve more complex tasks.
 This distribution helps clarify where each model fits in the usage spectrum.

 ### **4. Comparing different providers helps contextualize the results**
 Alongside the IBM models, we also evaluated models from other providers such as DeepSeek and Meta.
-While they showed good results in some languages, none of them outperformed the Granite models in any of the five evaluated languages.
-The Granite line maintained consistent performance across the entire benchmark, making it easier to visualize how each provider positions itself in the current evaluation landscape.
+In some languages, the differences were small, but in all of them there was at least one model from the Granite family that achieved the highest score.
+The Granite 4 Micro (3B) and Granite 4 h-small (30B) models were the standouts, with results that were close to, and in some cases above, those of models recognized as code specialists.

 ---